 “As a small business owner myself, I just love helping small businesses succeed.”

-“You know those graphics you see up on the scoreboard at the Patriots games, and that ad campaign featuring the Canucks hockey players ice skating outdoors?
+“You know those graphics you see on the underground, and that ad campaign featuring football players ice skating outdoors?
 That’s some of my work.”

 “I own a boutique public relations firm.
 We help technology startups get news coverage in business and trade publications.
 Unlike traditional big-name firms that write a ton of press releases, we focus solely on pitching executive interviews and article placements to our network of media contacts.”

 “I’m a personal trainer.
-I specialize in helping people get their strength back after recovering from a serious illness or injury.
-I work with people in their homes, and I also have a gym with Gyrotonic equipment, which is really great for building flexibility and strength without putting strain on your joints.
+I specialise in helping people get their strength back after recovering from a serious illness or injury.
+I work with people in their homes, and I also have a gym with Gyrotonic equipment, which is really great for building flexibility and strength without putting strain on your joints.”

 “I’m a graphic designer.
 I help sports franchises connect with their fans through design and animation.
-You know those graphics you see up on the scoreboard at the Patriots games, and that ad campaign featuring the Canucks hockey players ice skating outdoors?
+You know those graphics you see on the underground, and that ad campaign featuring football players ice skating outdoors?
 That’s some of my work.”

 Notice that the examples above are easy to read because they use simple language.
-This is because an elevator pitch is meant to be spoken, not read.
-Writing for the ear is different than writing for the eye, so read what you’ve written out loud.
+That’s because an elevator pitch is meant to be spoken, not read.
+Writing for the ear is different from writing for the eye, so read what you’ve written out loud.
 How does it sound?
 How does it feel?

 You want it to feel natural and comfortable, so if you find yourself stumbling over words, go back and simplify.
 Avoid words you would not normally use in conversation.
 Save your bigger or fancier words for your Twitter or LinkedIn version, where an unusual word can capture visual attention.